 How relevant is body language in preventing being selected as a victim for attack?

-The Hard Target Self Defence Academy has trained and interviewed hundreds of people over the years.
+We have trained and interviewed hundreds (probably thousands) of people over the years.
 As part of our research we have also interviewed dozens of active and (so called) retired criminals to find out why they chose the victims they did.

 Causes of Victim Selection

 During these interviews what came across to be one of the main deciding factors for victim selection, was improper body language.
 One of the most frequently quoted statistics on nonverbal communication is that 93% of all daily communication is nonverbal.